FelipeABG/hadoop-mapreduce/README.md

 ## Hadoop Jobs

 ### 1. Victories Per Team (WinsPerTeam.java)
-This job counts the total victories achieved by each team in the championship.
+This job counts the total victories achieved by each team in the period.

+### 2. Avarage goals scored at a match (AvarageGoals.java)
+This job calculates the avarage goals scored at a match in the period.